 What we did?

-<b>The costs of organizing the transaction using blockchain technology we can make the token available for a minimum purchase amount to $100.
-You can buy economic interest in SpaceX for just $100!
-Compared to the minimum $200,000 investment required on the private equity market.</b>
+Lowering the costs of processing the transactions using blockchain technology, we can make SpaceX fractional shares available for a minimum purchase amount of $100.
+Compared to the minimum $50,000 investment required on the private equity market.

-So whats next?
+So what’s next?